 As an example: A customer X wants to create an account to track the purchases he/she made last month to optimize the budget.

 Click Add a task to the first column called Backlog.
 Usually this is a column which collects all the tasks that are waiting for implementation.
-In case you need to rank ideas with Value and Efforts points use our advanced Backlog board (read below).
+In case you need to rank ideas with Value and Efforts points use our advanced Backlog (read below).

 Prioritize the backlog